psi4/psi4/doc/sphinxman/source/proc_py.rst

     # never include
     kwargs = kwargs_lower(kwargs)

-It's often necessary to The function often needs to set options for the c-side modules it calls.
+The function often needs to set options for the c-side modules it calls.
 In order that the state of the options set by the user remains when control is returned to the user, an :py:class:`~psi4.driver.p4util.OptionsState` object is set up.
 See